 The Essay Section

 The test suggested writing it first in a word processor and copying over to the exam page.
 I did this.
-I used Microsoft Word and when I was finished I ran the spelling/grammer checker.
-It found words that were mis-typed and spelled incorrectly, it also found a couple passive voice sections, a place where I should have used a noun instead of a pronoun and two punctuation errors.
+I used Microsoft Word and when I was finished I ran the spelling/grammar checker.
+It found words that were mistyped and spelled incorrectly, it also found a couple of passive voice sections, a place where I should have used a noun instead of a pronoun and two punctuation errors.
 I highly suggest running your essay through a word processor before submitting!

 This gives you a good idea on how I used my outline for this essay:

 I. Introduction (paragraph one)- attention grabber and highlight the information that will be provided.

 A. Main point one is first sentence (paragraph 2) - Use three or four more sentences to back up with specific examples/facts.

 B. Main point two is first sentence (paragraph 3) - Use three or four more sentences to back up with specific examples/facts.